 *If you want to sit and hold a cat, a Bengal is NOT for you.

-Both of my cats prefer not to be held.
+All of our Bengals prefer not to be held.
 They want you to pet them, play with them and they even love it when we bury our faces in their soft tummy fur BUT they squirm until you put them down.
 Most of the time they want to stay and play or get loved on but that’s one if their funny quirks.
 We still pick them up all the time and they put up with us more than they should.

 * Living with Bengals can get loud.
 They are VOCAL!